 What Is a Behavioral Counselor?

 Behavioral counselors are licensed therapists who work with people to identify unproductive behavior.
-They use a variety of methods to help people achieve long-lasting behavior changes.
+Behavioral counseling uses a variety of methods to help people achieve long-lasting behavior changes.

 Behavioral counselors can work with individuals who experience various issues, including addictions, depression, and behavioral conditions.
 In some states, behavioral counselors need a state-issued license to practice.